TobiasPSP/doneland_sources/Components/OpAmp/README.md

 * **Input Bias Current:** typically 1 pA, which is quite low (good).

 > [!IMPORTANT]
 > The *MCP600x OpAmps* are *general purpose* components that are very well suited for most DIY projects.
-They respond swiftly to signal changes, but this may not be fast enough for projects involving *high frequency* or *rapid signal changes* due to its *GBWP* of *1 MHz*, and its *Slew Rate* of *0.6 V/µs*.
+They respond swiftly to signal changes, but this may still not be fast enough for projects involving *high frequency* or *rapid signal changes* due to its *GBWP* of *1 MHz*, and its *Slew Rate* of *0.6 V/µs*.

 ### Package Type